Menu

 Designation of regional districts, etc.:

-Urbanization adjustment area, industrial area, type 1 residential area, Class 1 residential area, Type 1 middle and high-rise residential area, semi-fire prevention area, Type 3 scenic area, Kanazawa Sangyo housing complex Special Industrial Area
+Urbanization adjustment area, industrial area, industrial area, Type 1 residential area, Type 1 middle and high-rise residential area, semi-fire prevention area, Type 3 scenic area, Kanazawa Sangyo housing complex area special industrial area

 Overview

-There were 34 tanks and stockpiling aircraft fuel.
-In addition, there was a limited water area including A berth (for large tankers) and B berth (for small tankers), and a pipeline (approximately 1,200 meters) was laid along the Nagahama Waterway.
+There were 34 tanks and a stockpile of aircraft fuel.
+At sea, restricted water areas including A Bath (for large tankers) and B Bath (for small tankers) were set up, and pipelines (approximately 1,200 meters) were laid along the Nagahama Waterway.

 Progress